On two dualities

 The four corners

-The true world of the rationalist is real and impersonal.
+The true world of the rationalist.
 The personal is relegated to a separate universe, a multitude of isolated wills that observe and act upon a mechanical, passive it that constitutes our (however grudgingly) shared environment.

-The true world of the ancient predecessors of Western civilization, with their gods and ancestors and karma and appeasements, is personal and arbitrary: it's all about who you know, and the what eventually follows.
+The true world of the ancient predecessors of Western civilization, with their gods and ancestors and karma and appeasements.
+It's all about who you know, and the what necessarily follows.

-At its best, an arbitrary and impersonal world can only be a subset of the universe: a system of rules that one happens to get lost in sometimes as a special interest, but which one would be far too happy to infodump about to actual persons once one has exited the world of that system.
-At its worst, it truly is the universe reduced to a fungible anonymity in which love is literally nonsensical (not merely dismissed as irrational for being against self-interest), when everything is dictated by (merely) made-up, unaccountable systems of deeming and pretence that are real only in the suffering they create.
+At its best, can only be a subset of the true world: a system of rules that one happens to get lost in sometimes as a special interest, but which one would be far too happy to infodump about to actual persons once one has exited the world of that system.
+At its worst, it is to reduce the universe to fungible abstractions stripped of any "ultimate" meaning—everything dictated by made-up, unaccountable systems of deeming and pretence that are real only in the suffering they create but can never acknowledge.

 A modern, comprehensive bureaucratic state is often invoked as an example, though there are less immediately coercively brutal implementations: